-These four times that Abraham lifted his head are important also to us as we sojourn through this life.
+These four times that Abraham lifted his head are important to us as we sojourn through this life.
 We must not always have our vision downcast on the things of this earth, but sometimes we must lift our heads and be reminded of the promises of God in our lives.
-We must even allow God to give us a constant reminder of His promises, as He did with Abraham.
+We must even allow God to give us a constant reminder of his promises, as he did with Abraham.

-Our testing may never be as excruciating as Abraham’s was, yet there are times when God calls each one of us who are redeemed by the blood of the sacrifice of Jesus Christ to a test of obedience.
+Then, if God also calls us to a test to see whether we will place our faith in what he has told us to do, it will also help us to remember the test of Abraham’s.
+Our testing may never be as excruciating as his was, but perhaps it may even be.
+But be our test greater or lesser, there are times when God calls each one of us to obedience.
 Like Abraham, if we mean to move forward in our spiritual lives, we must lift our heads and recognize the test, yet continue forward in obedience.

 Because of his obedience, Abraham was finally able to lift his head and see that the Lord provides in ways that he would never have guessed.
 God will always fulfill his promise to you.